 From 1996 onwards the total student numbers each year have been between 120 and 150.
-This year 2022, there are a total of 136 students enrolled in the academic program of whom 13 are out on Pastoral Year.
-There are 41 diocesan students residing on campus in the Diocesan College and 14 students joining for online classes.
+This year 2024, there are a total of 103 students enrolled in the academic program of whom 11 are out on Pastoral Year.
+There are 57 diocesan students residing on campus in the Diocesan College and 1 student joining for online classes.